 Let’s look at some ways you can build intimacy with your partner.

 Mix the routine up and try something new.
 Experiential intimacy can help improve other intimacies, too.
 You might try something simple, like a cooking class or a varied weeknight routine, or take a vacation to focus on each other.
-Whether it’s a short escape or a complete break from regular family life, the key is to form a bond by experiencing that new thing together.

 Even a blissfully happy marriage will have the occasional relationship issues.
 Try talking openly and honestly with your partner about your love, any concerns, and your future wishes.

-Opening up and being vulnerable is an excellent way to build emotional intimacy — the key to improving sexual intimacy.
 You might disagree sometimes, but that’s part of a healthy relationship.
 After all, you can only work on issues if you’ve talked about them.
 Try this on a regular basis and see the results.

 This tip might seem obvious but it’s incredibly powerful when done right.
 Try showing your partner that you love and care for them more often.
-Make affectionate gestures regularly.

 You might make time just for cuddling on a lazy weekend morning, for example.
 Likewise, try making the effort to ask how their day went — and actively listen.
 Small, regular gestures of love can add up to a happy, healthy relationship.